rylans/ml-experiments/README.md

 # ml-experiments
-Machine Learning and Data mining
+Machine Learning and Data mining in Python